9wm/9wm/README.md

 What if I find a bug?
 =====================

-Please submit it to [Github](https://github.com/9wm/9wm/issues) If you can fix it, submit the fix as a pull request.
+Please submit it to [Github](https://github.com/9wm/9wm/issues).

+If you can fix it, submit the fix as a pull request.

 Known Problems/Bugs
 ===================

-9wm uses ideas from plan9port's `rio`,
-but is following a different path and is not exactly the same.
+9wm uses ideas from Plan 9's `rio`, but is following a different path and is not exactly the same.

 In an attempt to avoid ludicrously long window names in the menu,